Puente Hills Landfill: Recycling

 At the base of the former landfill is a modern recycling facility.
 The facility is operated with the intent to recover and divert recyclables and combustible material.

 Habitat and park

-The Puente Hills Landfill offers tours.
+The Puente Hills Landfill offered tours.
 The Puente Hills Landfill Native Habitat Preservation Authority directs the acquisition, restoration, and management of open space in the Puente Hills for preservation of the land to protect the biological diversity and provide opportunities for outdoor education and low-impact recreation.
 In 2022, the county approved funding for the Puente Hills Regional Park on 142 acres.